-It's worth explicitly noting that it is important for our custom code to run before frozen_importlib_external.install() completes.
-This is because Python interpreter initialization relies on the fact that .py implemented standard library modules are available for import during initialization.
-For example, initializing the filesystem encoding needs to import the encodings module, which is provided by a .py file on the filesystem in standard installations.
+It's worth explicitly noting that it is important for our custom code run before to frozen_importlib_external.install() completes.
+This is because Python interpreter initialization relies on the fact that .pv implemented standard library modules are available for import during initialization.
+For example, initializing the filesystem encoding needs to import the encodings module, which is provided by a . py file on the filesystem in standard installations.